-- During the procedure, the doctor will insert a flexible tube with a camera on the end, called a colonoscope, into your anus and up into your rectum and colon.
-Carbon dioxide or air will be passed into the colon.
-Your doctor will look for abnormal tissue (such as polyps), and take a sample (biopsy) for further examination.
+The doctor will insert a colonoscope (a flexible tube with a camera on the end) into your anus and up into your rectum and colon.
+Carbon dioxide or air will be passed into the colon to make it easier for the doctor to see the bowel.

 Less commonly used tests

 Other tests that may be used to find cancer in the bowel include:

 - CT colonography – this uses a CT scanner to create images of the colon and rectum and display them on a screen.
 It may be used if the colonoscopy was unable to show all of the colon or when a colonoscopy is not safe.